Introduction

 Registration Fees

 Once the vehicle has passed inspection, you’ll need to register it with your provincial or territorial motor vehicle department.
-Registration fees vary by location and vehicle type, but they typically range from $100 to $300.
+Registration fees vary by location and vehicle type, but they typically range from $0 – $60.

 License Plates

-You’ll also need to obtain Canadian license plates, which usually costs between $50 and $150.
+You’ll also need to obtain Canadian license plates, which usually cost between $50 and $150.
 The cost may vary depending on the province and the type of plates you choose.

 7. Insurance Costs